raghurambachu/AC-JS-data-structure/Ex6-assignment-level-3.md

 - Is the code above is valid or invalid.
 - Can we change the variable defined with const.
 Explain with reason.
 - What will be the output and why?
+// Code is valid.
+// We cannot reassign the variable defined with const, but if an object is defined with const, we can reassign it's properties that is key : value
+//Output : "Sansa" , the value has been reassigned.

 ## writeTextAnswer